techidaily/site-games-able/source/_posts/elite-groupings-of-16-joint-console-players-games.md

 ## 1. LEGO Star Wars: The Skywalker Saga

- Frankly, you could pick any of the Traveller's Tales LEGO games and have a wonderful time (they all make for[excellent LEGO gifts](https://www.makeuseof.com/tag/best-lego-gifts/) ), but LEGO Star Wars: The Skywalker Saga is perhaps the best the developer has produced.
+ Frankly, you could pick any of the Traveller's Tales LEGO games and have a wonderful time (they all make for [excellent LEGO gifts](https://www.makeuseof.com/tag/best-lego-gifts/) ), but LEGO Star Wars: The Skywalker Saga is perhaps the best the developer has produced.
 It collects together all nine Star Wars films in an action-adventure experience designed for co-op, with hundreds of characters and vehicles to try.

 ## 2. Rocket League

  If you're looking for some kinetic entertainment, you'll find it with the free-to-play Rocket League.
 You control a fast-paced vehicle, whizzing on the ground and through the air to hit a ball into a goal.
 It's soccer combined with vehicular chaos.
 You can either play in couch co-op or against one another.

- Rocket League is also one of[the best local multiplayer games for PC](https://www.makeuseof.com/tag/7-best-couch-co-op-games-pc/) .
+ Rocket League is also one of [the best local multiplayer games for PC](https://www.makeuseof.com/tag/7-best-couch-co-op-games-pc/) .
 In fact, you can compete against PC players online, thanks to the game's cross compatibility.

 ## 3. It Takes Two